uber/cadence/docs/javaclient/workflows.md

     void retryNow();
 }
 ```
-It is recommended to use a single value type argument for workflow methods.
+We recommended that you use a single value type argument for workflow methods.
 This way, adding new arguments as fields to the value type is a backwards-compatible change.

 ## Starting workflow executions